amozhegov/Flask-quiz/README.md

 flask run --debug

-NB: You don't need to set export FLASK_APP=microblog.py since I did it myself.
+NB: You don't need to set export FLASK_APP= since I did it myself.
 You only need to install python-dotenv (requirements.txt)